integrations/terraform-provider-github/website/docs/r/actions_runner_group.html.markdown

 The following arguments are supported:

 * `name`                    - (Required) Name of the runner group
+* `restricted_to_workflows` - (Optional) If true, the runner group will be restricted to running only the workflows specified in the selected_workflows array.
+Defaults to false.
 * `selected_repository_ids` - (Optional) IDs of the repositories which should be added to the runner group
+* `selected_workflows`      - (Optional) List of workflows the runner group should be allowed to run.
+This setting will be ignored unless restricted_to_workflows is set to true.
 * `visibility`              - (Optional) Visibility of a runner group.
 Whether the runner group can include `all`, `selected`, or `private` repositories.
 A value of `private` is not currently supported due to limitations in the GitHub API.

 ## Attributes Reference